12 Best Adventurous Hiking & Trekking Trips in Malaysia

 Rainbow Falls, Malaysia

-If you love waterfalls, then head straight to one of the most exquisite hiking spots in Malaysia – Rainbow Falls.
+If you love want to explore the waterfalls in Malaysia, then head straight to one of the most exquisite hiking spots in Malaysia – Rainbow Falls.
 Head there early in the morning and you’ll be rewarded with a fabulous view of the sunrise with the water droplets sparkling in the sun rays.
 To get to the waterfall, you’ll have to hike for about 45 minutes along rocky paths, using the handy ropes to balance yourself.

 Timing: 6 am – 5 pm